canonical/sqlair/README.md

 ## Features

+SQLair extends the SQL syntax to allow Go types to be referenced directly in the SQL query.
+The full power of SQL is retained but with all the benefits of convenient type mapping.

+SQLair allows you to:

- - Maps database rows directly into Go structs and maps
+ - Map database rows directly into Go structs and maps
  - Cite Go structs and maps in the query parameters
- - Allows you to write queries in SQL
+ - Write rich queries in SQL
- - Provides a user friendly query API
+ - Organise your code conveniently

 Things SQLair does *not* do:
- - Acts as a traditional ORM
+ - Act as a traditional ORM
- - Optimises queries
+ - Optimise queries

-SQLair extends the SQL syntax to allow Go types to be referenced directly in the SQL query.
-The full power of SQL is retained but with all the benefits of convenient type mapping.

 For example, instead of the pure SQL query:
 ```